 Do a Great Job and the Money Will Flow

-Once you've done a excellent job for a few customers, you should be able to build from there.
+Once you've done a excellent job for a few customers, you should be able to build your side hustle from there.
 When word gets around that you do a great job making cars sparkle like new, you will end up with a lot more customers, sometimes very quickly.

 Word of mouth works especially well when you go to large businesses with a lot of people.
 You can detail their cars while they work, which is a huge convenience for them.
 When you do an awesome job, they will inevitably tell their coworkers about it and you'll get even more business the next time you go there.